rjsalvadorr/portfolio-v6/content/page/cv/index.md

 _Sep 2012 -- Apr 2014
 Toronto, Canada
-Core technologies -- Java, HTML, CSS, Javascript, Oracle 11g, Git_
+Core technologies -- Java, HTML, CSS, JavaScript, Oracle 11g, Git_

 - Learned the fundamental principles of successful software engineering and how to work well in a team.
 - My classes emphasized object-oriented programming in Java, along with HTML/CSS/Javascript, Oracle 11g, and a bit of Git.